-Members and friends are invited to join us at our traditional Christmas dinner, this year hosted at Demartino Restaurant.
+Members and friends are invited to join us at our annual Christmas dinner, this year hosted at Brasseria Notting Hill.
+Please note, members priority booking is now ended.
 Everyone is welcome to join!
+Do not miss the opportunity to mingle with our members, embrace the festive cheer, and get to know the heart of our Society.

 DETAILS OF THE EVENING: